Roger n’ Me

 On downwind, with Mike Braegger in Nieuport 4 having joined up, the engine quit.
 No warning, it simply quit!
 Happily, I was able to get it started again.

 Forewarned, I decided to land and forego the low approach and extra circuits.
 I kept the airplane high and fast.
 Good thing!
 At three hundred feet above the ground the engine quit again.
 It simply just stopped.
 I recall the dismay looking at a very stationary propeller. …and noticing how very quiet it suddenly became!

 One of the mysteries of life then occurred.
 The airplane literally slicked itself on the runway in what is very likely the best landing in the ten years of subsequent flights “El Duce” and I shared.

 Rolling out on Runway 22 I saw an opportunity!
 I exited the runway onto the taxi-way towards “my buddies” who were still holding their long marshmallow sticks.
 I unhooked my seat belt and shoulder harness and, as “El Duce” came to a stop, I stood up and exclaimed, “Any questions!” …as though I had fully intended the flight to go that way.
 Plenty of witness’ to corroborate my recollection now more than two decades old.

 Mike Braegger is an extremely talented wood-smith.
 Mike produced a seventy-eight inch in diameter beautifully laminated wood propeller.
-This gave “El Duce” more than five hundred pounds of thrust.
+This gave “El Duce” almost five hundred pounds of thrust.
 That was nearly double that of the rest of the squadron with their puny sixty inch propellers.

 “El Duce” would then be off the runway in one hundred feet and at pattern altitude by runways end.
 As the rest of the squadron flew along, I would literally circle them.
 An amazing performance increase.
 Soon this would be of great chagrin to my buddy Roger.